 Your Ruby version may differ from the one shown above.

 That’s it!
-You have successfully installed Ruby on your CentOS system, and you can start using it.
+You have successfully installed Ruby on your Debian system, and you can start using it.

 Installing Ruby using Rbenv